rotexsoft/leanorm/docs/getting-started.md

                 'post_id',      // Foreign key column in this Model's db table (i.e. posts table)

-                'posts_tags',   // Foreign JOIN db table from which contains the associations between records in this
+                'posts_tags',   // Foreign JOIN db table which contains the associations between records in this
                                 // model's db table (i.e. the posts table) and the records in the foreign db table
                                 // (i.e. the tags table)